PeterLuschny/tabl/data/md/Worpitzky.md

-# Worpitzki
+# Worpitzky
 ['A028246', 'A053440', 'A075263', 'A130850', 'A163626']

-Worpitzki Triangle view
+Worpitzky Triangle view
 |  Row   |  Seq   |
 | :---   |  :---  |
 | Row0 | [1] |